MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

                (bvsub (bvmul x0_96 (_ bv2193733482345424343 64))
                (_ bv1643298469197263812 64)))
 ```
-BINSEC made some sipmplifications, and the formula is actually pretty simple : just a multiplication and a substraction with constants!
+BINSEC made some sipmplifications, and the formula is actually pretty simple: just a multiplication and a substraction with constants!
 And we have similar results for the 7 other programs, but with different constants.
 I wonder why the guy who made the `licorne` program had to use an emulator to do this computation, if not for making our life harder.
 Now that we know what this code does, we'll be able to stub the whole process of emulation, and run BINSEC on the program.

 ## Solving the crackme